controversies-of-science/science-collective/README.md

 |:---:|:---:|
 | Science education and science journalism both encourage an approach to science which can stunt our cognitive development | One way to address the problem is to seek out the best critiques we can find |

+## A Detailed Look at How this System Would Work

 The fork's primary features would include:

 *A Discourse Schema Which Brings Order to Process and the Against-the-Mainstream Science Space* - The site would introduce a structure for discussion which is intended to distinguish the different types of scientific discourse, because people who are seeking to elaborate existing models can oftentimes clash with people who are questioning assumptions and starting-point hypotheses for the purpose of constructing new models.